sdiehl/wiwinwlh/tutorial.md

 Fortunately, GHC will warn us by default about missing record fields.

-What's not immediately apparent is that they are used extensively throughout the Prelude, some for practical reasons others for historical reasons.
+What's not immediately apparent is that bottoms are used extensively throughout the Prelude, some for practical reasons others for historical reasons.
 The canonical example is the ``head`` function which as written ``[a] -> a`` could not be well-typed without the bottom.